hhas/appleeventbridge/AppleEventBridge/doc-source/2 understanding-apple-events.md

 Each document object has one-to-many relationships to the characters, words and paragraphs of the text it contains, each of which in turn has one-to-many relationships to the characters, words and paragraphs of the text it contains, and so on to infinity.

 Finally, each window object has a one-to-one relationship to the document object whose content it displays.

+## How AppleEventBridge works

+AppleEventBridge is a high-level Objective-C wrapper for Mac OS X's low-level Apple Event Manager APIs.

+AppleEventBridge builds upon `NSAppleEventDescriptor` and other Foundation APIs to provide:

+* a high-level RPC mechanism for sending commands to applications via Apple events
+* a mechanism for converting data between common Foundation classes and Apple event types
+* a simple query building API for specifying one or more objects in an application's object model
+* a static glue code generator for writing Apple events and object specifiers in human-readable form
+* a collection of base classes for implementing dynamic Apple event bridges.

+The AppleEventBridge architecture consists of two layers, identified by the following class name prefixes:

+* `AEM` – a mid-level wrapper around `NSAppleEventDescriptor`, providing an object-oriented API for building relational AEOM queries and dispatching events.

+* `AEB` – a high-level wrapper around `AEM...` classes, providing automatic translation between human-readable application terminology and corresponding four-letter codes, and representing relational AEOM queries in an OO-like syntax for ease of use.

+The AEM API is largely intended for use by higher-level libraries, though may also be used by developers in cases where an application lacks terminology, or bugs within its terminology prevent its use by AEB.

+The AEB layer consists of several `AEBStatic...` base classes and a code generator, `aebglue`, which creates static glue classes for individual applications.
+(A number of `AEBDynamic...` base classes are also provided for use by `aebglue`, and may also be used as the foundation for high-level Apple event bridges to dynamic scripting languages.)

+For example, the following AppleScript sets the size of the first character of every non-empty paragraph in every document of TextEdit to 24 pt:

+    tell application id "com.apple.TextEdit"
+       set size of character 1 of (every paragraph where it ≠ "\n") of every document to 24 end tell

+Here is the equivalent Swift code using `AEM` classes:

+    let textedit = AEMApplication(bundleID: "com.apple.TextEdit")

+    let query = AEMQuery.app().elements(AEM4CC("docu"))
+                              .property(AEM4CC("ctxt"))
+                              .elements(AEM4CC("cpar")).byTest(AEMQuery.its().notEquals("\n"))
+                              .elements(AEM4CC("cha ")).at(1)
+                              .property(AEM4CC("ptsz'))

+    let evt = textedit.eventWithEventClass(AEM4CC("core"), eventID: AEM4CC("getd"))
+    evt.setParameter(query,  forKeyword: AEM4CC("----"))
+    evt.setParameter(24, forKeyword: AEM4CC("data"))

+    try evt.send()

+and using `AEB` glue classes:

+    let textedit = TextEdit()

+    let query = textedit.documents.text.paragraphs[TEIts != "\n").characters[1].size

+    try query.set(to: 24)

 -------